Dealing with endless requests and entitled attitudes? Help your child move from ungrateful to appreciative with these expert tips.

 1. EXPECT MORE, DO LESS

-Parents do so many things for their kids in the name of love – including shielding their kids from work.
+We want do so many things for our kids in the name of love – including shielding them from work.
 But too much of a good thing can actually have adverse effects.

 Many parents hold off on chores because: